agourlay/post-on-my-fridge/Readme.md

 * change the color of the post as well. (optionnal)

-* choose a due date using the calendar. (optionnal)
+* choose a due date using the calendar, the post will be automatically delete. (optionnal)

 * solve the captcha.